 Select Themes from the left navigation menu.
 You’ll see your live theme in a box at the very top.

-This box will contain two buttons located in the top right corner of the box.
+This box contains two buttons located in the top right corner of the box.
 The first one with three dots allows you to make basic settings changes.

-One of them will allow you to duplicate your theme.
+One of them allows you to duplicate your theme.
 I advise you to do this as a backup.
 If you don’t like the changes you make, you can always delete them and start working again from the duplicate.